Nicole Cooke: International cycling career 2002–2007

-A knee injury sustained prior to the last race of the 2007 World Cup, the Rund um die Nürnberger Altstadt, prevented Cooke from fully defending her title with close challenger Marianne Vos winning the final race and taking the title.
-Cooke had led the series since the first race.
+A knee injury sustained prior to the final race of the 2007 World Cup, the Rund um die Nürnberger Altstadt, hindered Cooke in the defence of her title, with Dutch rider Vos winning the final race and Cooke finishing 34th.
+Cooke ended second to Vos in the overall World Cup standings.
 The injury forced her to miss the 2007 World Championships in Stuttgart.
-Cooke later admitted in an interview in 2008 that she had considered quitting the sport due to the injury.
+Cooke later said in an interview in 2008 that she had considered quitting cycling due to the injury.
+Her wellbeing had suffered, and she began "hating" the sport.
+Cooke was helped by her bike mechanic who recommended seeing Dr Fabio Bartolucci; he later started coaching her.